-The Hampshire Genealogical Society, a registered charity run entirely by volunteers, has been promoting and encouraging the study of family history research since its formation in 1974.
+Welcome to the Hampshire Genealogical Society which, as a registered charity run entirely by volunteers, has been promoting and encouraging the study of family history research since its formation in 1974.

-In pursuit of these objectives the Society has collected, transcribed, published and made accessible in various formats, a large catalogue of Family History Records, data and historical documents relating to the County of Hampshire.
+Our aim is to help you trace your family’s Hampshire roots; therefore the Society has collected, transcribed, published and made accessible in various formats, a large catalogue of Family History Records, Data and Historical Documents relating to the County of Hampshire.

-The Society provides research facilities at its Centre in Cosham and is able to advise, guide and assist those wishing to further their research.
-The range of Society publications and data CDs is available from the Research Centre, through our website, and attendance at a number of Family History events throughout the year.
+We provide research facilities at our Centre in Cosham where we can advise, guide and assist those of you who wish to further your research.
+A range of Society publications and data CDs is available from the Research Centre, through our website, and from our Bookstall which you may find at a number of Family History events throughout the year.

-Whether your family connections are within Hampshire or outside its borders, as a beginner or an expert, you will receive a warm welcome.
-Join HGS and you will gain access to an informed and friendly network of fellow family historians.
+Whether you have family connections within Hampshire or further afield; whether you are a beginner or an expert, you will receive a warm welcome.
+Join HGS and you will be joining, more than just a Society; you will become part of an informed and friendly network of fellow family historians.

 HGS Fair Oak Open Evening